R211 (New York City Subway car): Option orders

-In October 2018, it was confirmed that the second option order would consist of 89 sets, and in September 2019, it was confirmed that the 89 sets would be formed from 437 cars.
+In October 2018, it was noted that the second option order would consist of 89 sets, and in September 2019, it was confirmed that the 89 sets would be formed from 437 cars.
 The MTA also confirmed in September 2019 that the first option order would also consist of 640 cars.
 The entire order will consist of 1,612 cars with both options exercised.
-The delivery of the base order is scheduled to be completed by August 2023, with option 1 and option 2 completed by December 2024 and October 2025 respectively.
+During that time, delivery of the base order was expected to be completed by August 2023, with option 1 and option 2 completed by December 2024 and October 2025 respectively.

-In October 2022, the MTA Board voted to exercise the first option order for 640 cars at a cost of US $1.7 billion.
+In March 2022, the MTA Board voted to add CBTC equipment to another 128 five-car units as part of the first option order.
+That October, the MTA Board voted to exercise the first option order for 640 cars, along with related non-car items, at a cost of $1.7 billion.
 All cars in the first option order would be R211A cars.
 The cars in the option order would be delivered from February 2025 to December 2026.
+In October 2023, the MTA Board voted on adding CBTC equipment to another 89 R211 sets as part of the second option order.

-Delivery
+On December 16, 2024, the transit committee of the MTA Board voted to approve the second option order.
+The second option was revised from 437 cars to 435 cars linked in 87 five-car sets, of which 355 would be R211A cars and 80 would be the hard shell open gangway R211T cars.
+This option, along with some related non-car options would cost $1.3 billion.
+It was expected that these CBTC-equipped cars would begin to be delivered in 2027 and 2028, and would replace R46 and R68 subway cars.